Functions for plotting and mapping#

 title (str, optional): title to give plot (default to "Winter comparison")

-frame_width (int, optional): width of figure (default to 600)
+frame_width (int, optional): width of plot frame (default to 600)

-frame_height (int, optional): height of figure (default to 350)
+frame_height (int, optional): height of plot frame (default to 350)

 start_month (str, optional): first month in winter (default to September)